Rainow Cake Layers:

 1/4 t. salt

 Beat together softened cream cheese and butter; slowly add in powdered sugar alternating with milk until frosting reaches desired consistency.
-Add vanilla and salt and beat until well combined.
-Reserve about ½ c of frosting in a small bowl, and stir in orange food coloring.
+Add flavors and salt and beat until well combined.

 – 1 large bag + 1 box of Skittles – save the box!